Avanade/Beef/samples/Cdc/README.md

 _Tip:_ If any of the generated files are not automatically added to the Visual Studio Project structure, the _Show All Files_ in the _Solution Explorer_ can be used to view, and then added by selecting and using the _Include In Project_ function.

 The database artefacts must now be deployed to the `XyzLegacy` database using the DACPAC _Build_ and then _Publish..._ functions.
-Ensure that the publish complete successfully before continuing.
+Ensure that the publish completes successfully before continuing.

 </br>

 ## Execute the publisher

 Now that the code generation has completed successfully, the required artefacts needed to compile the `Xyz.Legacy.CdcPublisher` project should now exist.
 Build the project and ensure it compiles successfully.

+The key steps that need to be performed are:
+- [Execute with logged events](#Execute-with-logged-events) to validate functioning without Azure Service Bus integration.
+- [Execute using Azure Service Bus](#Execute-using-Azure-Service-Bus) to validate the event send/publish.

 <br/>